 Now that you have your green screen set up, you can begin filming.
 Ideally in HD quality video, however, any camera that can shoot in .MP4 and .MOV formats will work, including your cell phone.
 There are some best green screen video compositing editors that you can use in Windows and Mac.
 You can use chroma key software such as Movie Maker, or Final Cut, but we recommend Wondershare Filmora because it supports virtually every video format, it is easy to use and seamlessly blend your video with its new background.

 Using Filmora, you can now import the green screen footage you shot and insert whatever background clip you want.

-1) Open Filmora in Full Feature mode then import your footage into the media library.
+1) Open Filmora to import your footage into the media library.

-2) From there, you can drag your footage into the PIP track menu where you can now make the green elements of your footage transparent, and prepare it for the brand new and exciting background, all done from within Wondershare Filmora's easy to use interface.
+2) From there, you can drag your footage into timeline where you can now make the green elements of your footage transparent, and prepare it for the brand new and exciting background, all done from within Wondershare Filmora's easy to use interface.

-4) Enter the Effect tab, check "Make parts of this video transparent", there you can pick a color that you want to be transparent and adjust the intensity level to get the best result you want.
+3) Doube click on the green screen clip in the timeline.
+Choose Chroma Key in the video editing panel at the top left corner.
+There you can pick a color that you want to be transparent and adjust the tolerance level to get the best result you want.

 You can fine tuning the chroma keying effect by adjusting the blending mode and opacity settings in the Compositing tab.
 After previewing the cloning effects, click the EXPORT to save your video or upload to YouTube directly.

 I hope the information above will help you to make a creative video with Filmora by cloning yourself in the video, whether you are using a video mask tool or using the Chroma keying/green screen feature.
 Leave a comment below and let us know if there is any question.